No matter how beautiful your color scheme is, if people can't figure out how to navigate your website's design, it won't really matter.

 We’re not always trying to reinvent the wheel when picking colors.
 We’re targeting to make the wheel as usable as possible.

 We find by looking at other people’s work, we see which colors work well together and which ones do not.
-It helps us keep up on color trends in a certain industry so we can make your site stand out.
+It helps us keep up on color trends in a specific industry and web design color trends in general, so we can make your site stand out.

-Creating a dynamic color scheme is easier once you’ve established the basic foundation for your design.
+Creating a dynamic color scheme is easier once you’ve established the basic foundation for your website’s design.

 Start with picking your basic typefaces, button designs, navigation bars, and start applying your color scheme.
 Your end interfaces and products may end up being different, but you’ll get started more quickly with these basic assets.